industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Tags

-There are different ways to create tags in our WinCC Unifed on Industrial Edge.
+There are different ways to create tags in our WinCC Unifed project for Industrial Edge.

 ### Create tags out of connection